• Home

 There are a couple of drawbacks to Xylitol and Erythritol.
 One is the price.
 They are quite expensive, and not super easy to find.
 (Some health food stores carry it, and you can also order it online.
 To order from Amazon, get xylitol here, and erythritol here).

-I have actually made ice cream with Xylitol, and it is the only sugar substitute that I currently recommend for making ice cream.
+I have made ice cream with Xylitol, and it is the only sugar substitute that I currently recommend for making ice cream.

 There are a couple of things to consider, however.
 Xylitol granules are much larger than sugar granules, so you will need to heat your milk and stir it into the Xylitol until it is fully dissolved.
+Alternately, you can put the Xylitol into a blender and pulse it a few times to make the granules smaller.

 Secondly, Xylitol seems to act chemically the same way as alcohol would in ice cream–namely, as an anti-freezing agent.
 The ice cream I made came out of the ice cream maker as soft-serve consistency, and stayed as soft-serve consistency, even after days in the freezer.
 It tasted great, with no weird aftertaste, but it never hardened up like normal ice cream.